 |Students aged 19 or over on 31st August 2023 who have an Education, Health and Care Plan (EHCP)|

 If you do not meet the above criteria then you are likely to be eligible for support through the 19+ Bursary Fund

 Funds are targeted at course related costs such as travel, childcare, books and equipment.

 Regardless of income or employment status, students self-funding (including where an employer is covering course fees), are not eligible for financial assistance through any discretionary bursary funds.

 When can I apply?

-Bursary Fund applications for courses starting in the 2022/23 academic year will be open from June 1st 2022.
+Bursary Fund applications for courses starting in the 2023/24 academic year opened on July 1st 2023.